mcinglis/c-style/readme.md

 Defining a *modification* is tricky when you introduce structs with pointer members (usually pointer-to-arrays - most other pointers usually aren't needed).
 I consider a modification to be something that affects the value's public state.
 This depends on common-decency of users of the interface to respect visibility comments.

-This rule saves the readers from having to trawl through and memorize every relevant struct definition, to be aware of which of its members are pointers.
+So, if a struct will be "modified" by a function, have that function accept a pointer-to-const of that struct even if it doesn't need to.
+This saves the readers from having to trawl through and memorize every relevant struct definition, to be aware of which of its members are pointers.

 ``` c
 typedef struct {